hunguyen1702/ElasticsearchCourse/Part 1. Getting Started/Chapter 6. Mapping and Analysis/README.md

 ### Updating a Mapping

-**Although you can add to an existing mapping, you can’t change existing field mappings. **
+**Although you can add to an existing mapping, you can’t change existing field mappings**

 ### Testing the Mapping